hapax/hapax.github.io/research.md

    horizon?
 2. What happens if we add boundaries to the quantum mechanical system?

-The first question is obviously interesting; black holes are cool.
+The first question is obviously interesting; black holes are cool and super weird.
-The second question turns out to be related to the first in surprising ways, since adding a boundary can lead to simple models of various puzzling aspects of black hole physics.
+While the second question sounds technical, it turns out to be
+related: adding a boundary can provides simple, tractable models of puzzling aspects of black hole physics.
-For more details, watch this space: introductory notes (in technical and non-technical flavours) coming soon!
+So by answering the second question, we get technical tools which help us with the first!

 #### Papers